sbrup/obsticles/README.md

 # obsticles
-## simple obs and tmi interface to change images in a source and hue shift it
+## Simple obs and tmi interface to change images in a source and hue shift it

 - The commands are as follows:
-  - image file name: The file name of an image (including spaces) becomes a command, and when called, the image source updates accordingly
+  - Image file name: The file name of an image (including spaces) becomes a command, and when called, the image source updates accordingly
   - 'hue(number)' and 'h(number)': These commands change the hue of the currently displayed image, which in OBS can be varied from -180 to 180. 'h(number) is a simpler way to call the command.

 ### You'll need: